trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 * A query language called HiveQL.
 This query language is executed on a distributed computing framework such as MapReduce or Tez.

-Presto only uses the first two components: the data and the metadata.
+Trino only uses the first two components: the data and the metadata.
 It does not use HiveQL or any part of Hive's execution environment.

 Requirements